 Other recommended treatments

-- Wearing anticoagulation compression stockings, also known as TEDS (thrombo-embolic deterrent stockings).
+- Wear anticoagulation compression stockings, also known as TEDS (thrombo-embolic deterrent stockings).
 These are made of elastic fibres that squeeze the legs and promote healthy blood flow.

 Dalteparin (Fragmin®) and breastfeeding

 Dalteparin (Fragmin®) does not cross the placenta and a published review of the evidence suggests that these agents are safe for the fetus.
 Dalteparin is considered safe to use during breastfeeding as it is not secreted in the breast milk.

 The RCOG and other sources indicate that the use of the medicine during pregnancy is safe and therefore we are able to endorse the use of dalteparin whilst breastfeeding.